Gracie Rock

 Gracie Rock is a populated settlement located in the nation of Belize.
 It is a historical resting place for the Logwood trade rafting down river.
 It is a mainland village that is located in Belize District.

+Demographics

+At the time of the 2010 census, Gracie Rock had a population of 255.
+Of these, 83.9% were Creole, 8.6% Mestizo, 6.7% Mixed, 0.4% Caucasian and 0.4% East Indian.